Astronomy Essentials

 In December of 2023, the comet reached its farthest point from the sun that binds it in orbit.
 Then – pulled inexorably by the sun’s gravity – it curved around and is heading back toward the inner solar system again.
 Comet Halley will be back in 2061.

-A diagram of Halley’s Comet seen from above the solar system plane.
-Via Ian Ridpath.
+A diagram of Halley’s comet seen from above the solar system plane.
+The comet’s orbit reaches from near the sun to beyond the orbit of Neptune.
+Image via Ian Ridpath.
 Used with permission.

-Oblique view of solar system showing Halley's Comet orbit at angle to orbits of planets.
+Oblique view of solar system showing comet orbit at angle to orbits of planets.

 The orbit of Comet Halley.
 The comet does not stay in the same plane as the planets but is tilted 18 degrees and it revolves around the sun in the opposite direction as the planets.
 Diagram produced by JPL Horizons Program.